 Building Community Resilience in West Auckland

 A growing number of communities across Auckland and wider Aotearoa are taking these steps.
-Recognizing the power of community-led readiness, Community Waitākere launched the Community Resilience project, a grassroots initiative dedicated to fostering collective disaster preparedness in West Auckland.
+Recognising the power of community-led readiness, Community Waitākere launched the Community Resilience Project, a grassroots initiative dedicated to fostering collective disaster preparedness in West Auckland.
 Led by Shalema Wanden-Hannay and supported by community groups, resilience organizations, Auckland Council, and Local Boards, the project empowers communities to take an active role in their own disaster response and recovery.

 For more information on Local Board Emergency Readiness and Response plans in your local area—an excellent first step in getting involved—visit: